Editing Backup Job Settings

 Consider the following:

-• If you change the backup scope for the backup job, during the next backup job session Veeam Agent for Linux will create a new incremental backup.
+• If you change the backup scope for the backup job, during the next backup job session Veeam Agent will create a new incremental backup.
 The backup will contain all data blocks pertaining to new data added to the backup scope and changed data blocks pertaining to original data in the backup scope (data that was processed by the job at the time before you changed the backup scope).

-• If you enable or disable encryption for the existing backup job that has already created one or more restore points, during the next job session, Veeam Agent for Linux will create active full backup.
+• If you enable or disable encryption for the existing backup job that has already created one or more restore points, during the next job session, Veeam Agent will create active full backup.

 • Full backup takes much more time than incremental backup.
 If you change the target location, you can copy an existing backup chain to the new location manually.
 In this case, the new backup job session will produce an incremental backup file and add it to the backup chain.